 MY CREDENTIALS: The following article started out small, and is now a “collection of topics” related to Building a Better Church Website.
 My advice here is mostly for the novice, pastors, committees, and church techies.
 I can’t stress enough how much of my advice comes from real website experience, both good and bad in the church.
 I’ve built cool church websites, and seen them dismantled after I left.
 I’ve seen volunteers struggle and pastors not care about the results.
-In short: I believe simple, fresh, and friendly is best, -built using an online tool, such as, WordPress, so that others can help build and manage it.
-I like WordPress because it has a huge user-base, great support, has been around a long time, and continues to grow and improve.
-It’s not the easiest, but it is the best.
-Hope this collection of do’s and dont’s helps you.
+In short: I believe simple, fresh, and friendly is best, –built using an online tool, such as WordPress, so that others can help build and manage it, and you can easily upload and connect to MEDIA.
+I get sad and a little mad when I see a pathetic church website (bad looking, or good looking but out-of-date content).
+It’s hard enough to be a good church without “getting simple wrong.”
+I hope my collection of do’s and dont’s help you.
 If you’d like me to give you an honest REVIEW OF YOUR WEBSITE, I’d be happy to.

-I’m a Presbyterian minister who has been building websites for my own businesses, churches, and favorite non-profits since the mid-90’s.
-I’m the guy in your church you turn to who knows how to build a site, knows how to fix things, and what tools to use (and not use).
-I was a contributing editor to Church Web Advisor magazine.
-In addition to this www.sundaysoftware.com website (built in WordPress), I built and manage the site at www.rotation.org.
+I’m a Presbyterian minister who has been building websites for my own businesses, churches, friends, and favorite non-profits since the mid-90’s.
+I’m the guy in your church you turn to who knows how to build a site, knows how to fix things, and knows what tools to use (and not use).
+I’ve developed and sold 18 interactive software titles through sundaysoftware.com.
+I created and manage an online community (rotation.org).
+Once upon a time I was a contributing editor to Church Web Advisor magazine.

 <>< Neil MacQueen